mixOmicsTeam/mixOmics/README.md

 This repository includes the package now hosted on BioConductor and our current development version!

-To pull the latest version (as bug-free as it can be):
+To install the latest stable version (as bug-free as it can be):
 > library('devtools')

 > install_github("mixOmicsTeam/mixOmics")

+You can also install the development version
+> install_github("mixOmicsTeam/mixOmics", ref="devel")

 If you would like to report a bug or issue: https://github.com/mixOmicsTeam/mixOmics/issues